gaebar/inventory-manager/README.md

 mysql> exit
 ```
 ### 4.Build and Run the Application:
+- Amend the application configuration file 'application-local.properties' to set the database connection string.
+The database connection string should be in the format
+  `jdbc:mysql://<username>:<password>@<host>:<port>/<database_name>`.
-- Using an IDE like IntelliJ IDEA or Eclipse, run the `InventoryManagerApplication` class
-  setting the Spring Boot 'local' profile.
+- Using an IDE like IntelliJ IDEA or Eclipse, run the `InventoryManagerApplication` class setting the Spring Boot 'local' profile.
 - From the command line:
 ```bash
 mvn spring-boot:run -Dspring-boot.run.profiles=local